Files

 Keystore

-The keystore contains keypairs, public and secret key material, together with user ids and further metadata bundled together in files.
+The keystore contains keypairs, public and secret key material, together with User IDs and further metadata bundled together in files.
 These files are located in the subdirectory softkeys - 'hard keys' are keys stored on specialized hardware like smart cards.

 Certificate store

 The certificate store contains all certificates imported via sq cert import or fetched by sq network search.
-It also contains the keys for the intermediate CAs, the local trust root and a SQLite database for cert lookup.
+It also contains the keys for the shadow CAs, the local trust root and a SQLite database for cert lookup.

 Revocation certificate store